German football rivalries: Italy

-The Germany–Italy football rivalry between the national football teams of Germany and Italy, the two most successful football nations in Europe and only behind Brazil internationally, is a long-running one.
-Overall, the two teams have won eight FIFA World Cup championships (four each) and made a total of fourteen appearances in the final of the tournament (eight for Germany and six for Italy) – more than all the other European nations combined.
+The Germany–Italy football rivalry between the national football teams of Germany and Italy is a long-running one.
+Overall, the two teams have won eight FIFA World Cup championships (four each) and made a total of fourteen appearances in the final of the tournament (eight by Germany and six by Italy) - more than all other European countries combined.
 They have played against each other five times in the World Cup, and many of these matches have been notable in the history of the tournament.
-"Game of the Century", the 1970 semifinal between the two countries that Italy won 4–3 in extra time, was so dramatic that it is commemorated by a plaque at the entrance of the Estadio Azteca in Mexico City.
+"Game of the Century", the 1970 semi-final between the two countries which Italy won 4–3 after extra time, was so dramatic that it is commemorated by a plaque at the entrance of the Estadio Azteca in Mexico City.

-Germany has also won three European Championships while Italy has won it twice.
-The two countries have faced each other four times in the European championship, with three draws (one German penalty shoot-out victory) and one Italian victory.
-While Germany has won more international championships, Italy is largely dominant in the head-to-head international match-up, having beaten Germany 15 times in 37 games, with 13 draws and 9 defeats.
-Moreover, Germany had never defeated Italy in a major tournament match until their victory in the Euro 2016 quarter finals, on penalties (though statistically considered a draw), with all Germany's other wins over Italy being in friendly competitions.
-However, the draw between the two teams in the group stage of Euro 1996 eliminated Italy from the tournament, while Germany qualified for the knockout stage with the draw.
+Germany has also won the European Championships three times while Italy has won it twice.
+The two countries have faced each other four times in the European championship, with one German victory, one Italian victory and two draws.
+While Germany has won more international championships, Italy is largely dominant in the head-to-head international match-up, having beaten Germany 15 times in 37 games, with 13 draws and 11 defeats.
+Moreover, Germany had never beaten Italy in a major tournament match until their win in the Euro 2016 quarter-finals on penalties, with all of Germany's other wins over Italy coming in friendly competitions.
+However, the draw between the two teams in the group stage of Euro 1996 eliminated Italy from the tournament, while Germany qualified for the knockout stage with the draw and went on to win the tournament.

 England

 The England–Germany football rivalry is considered to be mainly an English phenomenon—in the run-up to any competition match between the two teams, many UK newspapers will print articles detailing results of previous encounters, such as those in 1966, 1990 and 1996.
 Football fans in England often consider Germany to be their main sporting rivals and care more about this rivalry than those with other nations, such as Argentina or Scotland.
-Most German fans consider the Italy to be their traditional footballing rivals, and as such, usually the rivalry is not taken quite as seriously there as it is in Netherlands or England.
+Most German fans consider the Netherlands and Italy to be their traditional footballing rivals, and as such usually the rivalry is not taken quite as seriously there as it is in England.